-In rural Multnomah County, this chapter and Goal 11 have limited application, as public facilities are not needed to support proposed uses as most (such as sewer/septic, water/well, and drainage/sheet flow) are accommodated on individual properties.
+Finding: In rural Multnomah County, this chapter and Goal 11 have limited application, as public facilities are not needed to support proposed uses as most (such as sewer/septic, water/well, and drainage/sheet flow) are accommodated on individual properties.

 The subject Master Plan does not plan for uses that require support from public facilities.
 All potential services needs are planned for on-site accommodation.
-For example, if water is desired, a well can be installed.
+For example, if water is desired, a well or water tank can be installed.